Get a placement

 Loughborough Bursary for Unpaid Placements (LBUP) Scheme

 In a continued effort to contribute to the social mobility of our students, Loughborough University offers a bursary scheme for UK undergraduate students where eligible students can be awarded up to £3,667 for a 'Part I' unpaid placement or placements.
-The purpose of the scheme is to support undergraduate students from low income households (less than £25,000) to enable access to unpaid placements which persist in various industry sectors.
+The purpose of the scheme is to support undergraduate students from low-income households (less than £25,000) to enable access to unpaid placements which persist in various industry sectors.

-Full terms and conditions are available below:
+Full Terms and Conditions of LBUP are available via the link below:

 Whilst Loughborough University does not support unpaid placements such opportunities are common-place and are on the rise.
-By providing these funds we aim to make these types of placements a realistic aspiration for students who may not otherwise consider them or would have difficulties supporting themselves financially.
+By providing these funds, we aim to make these types of placements a realistic aspiration for students who may not otherwise consider them or would have difficulties supporting themselves financially.

 What you need to do next